newmayor/turtle_control/inspection.md

    /turtle1/teleport_relative

    ```
-9. Use the ROS command `rosservice type` to view information about the `/switch` service.
+9. Use the ROS command `rosservice info /switch` to view information about the `/switch` service.
    The type of the `/switch` service is `crazy_turtle/Switch` and it is offered by
    the `/mover` node.